 - Are ready for the responsibility of owning and maintaining a home

 None of that is meant to suggest that you’re irresponsible if you don’t buy a house by a certain age.
 Owning a home can be an expensive, time-consuming, and frustrating endeavor.
-Renting comes with its own set of challenges, but it’s a lot easier to pack up and leave when the only thing holding you down is a one-year lease.
+Renting comes with its own set of challenges, but it’s significantly easier to pack up and leave when your only obligation is a six-month lease.

 At What Age Do Most People Buy?